Conference on College Composition and Communication Logo

 Evaluation Criteria for Proposals

-Regardless of role or session type, reviewers for the 2025 Convention will use the following criteria to evaluate proposals:
+Regardless of role or session type, reviewers for the 2026 Convention will use this reviewer rubric to evaluate proposals.

 General Guidelines for Authors of Proposals

-• By Monday, April 22, email CCCCevents@ncte.org to request a coach to assist you with your proposal.
-Submit a draft of your proposal so the coach has something to review.
+• By Friday, May 2, email CCCCevents@ncte.org to request a coach to assist you with your proposal.
+Submit a draft of your proposal first so the coach has something to review.

 • Follow the proposal format.